-In 2018, I gave the keynote lecture at Duke University's Science and Society Huang Fellows Symposium commemorating the bicentennial of Mary Shelley's Frankenstein.
+In April 2018, I was the keynote speaker at Duke University's Science and Society Huang Fellows Symposium commemorating the bicentennial of Mary Shelley's Frankenstein.
 I also participated in a panel discussion on "Frankenfilms," a public event co-sponsored by Science Communicators of North Carolina and the North Carolina Film Festival, and was a guest on WUNC's The State of Things, "It's Still Alive!
 Why Frankenstein is Relevant 200 Years Later."

 ACCOLADES FOR "UNHALLOWED ARTS"